Chart Color Schemes

 Bateau Bay is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Bateau Bay, as per the latest Census evaluation, 79.5% of dwellings were houses, with the remaining 20.5% consisting of semi-detached homes, apartments, and other types.
-In contrast, Sydney metropolitan area had 83.2% houses and 16.7% other dwellings.
-Home ownership in Bateau Bay stood at 37.8%, with mortgaged properties at 37.1% and rented ones at 25.1%.
-The median monthly mortgage repayment was $2,058, surpassing Sydney metro's average of $1,900.
-The median weekly rent in Bateau Bay was $400, higher than the national average of $375 but lower than Sydney metro's $385.
-Nationally, Bateau Bay's mortgage repayments were significantly higher than the Australian average of $1,863.
+The dwelling structure in Bateau Bay, as per the latest Census, consisted of 79.5% houses and 20.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Sydney metro's 83.2% houses and 16.7% other dwellings.
+Home ownership in Bateau Bay was at 37.8%, with the rest being mortgaged (37.1%) or rented (25.1%).
+The median monthly mortgage repayment in the area was $2,058, higher than Sydney metro's average of $1,900.
+The median weekly rent figure stood at $400, compared to Sydney metro's $385.
+Nationally, Bateau Bay's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing